MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-tran-session-transactions-transact-sql.md

 Requires VIEW SERVER PERFORMANCE STATE permission on the server.

 ## Remarks
  Through bound sessions and distributed transactions, it is possible for a transaction to be running under more than one session.
-In such cases, `sys.dm_tran_session_transactions` will show multiple rows for the same `transaction_id`, one for each session under which the transaction is running.
+In such cases, `sys.dm_tran_session_transactions` shows multiple rows for the same `transaction_id`, one for each session under which the transaction is running.
 Because of differences in how they are recorded, `open_transaction_count` may not match `sys.dm_exec_sessions`.`open_transaction_count`.

  By executing multiple requests in autocommit mode using multiple active result sets (MARS), it is possible to have more than one active transaction on a single session.
-In such cases, `sys.dm_tran_session_transactions` will show multiple rows for the same `session_id`, one for each transaction running under that session.
+In such cases, `sys.dm_tran_session_transactions` shows multiple rows for the same `session_id`, one for each transaction running under that session.

 ## Next steps